 We got rid of all the big machinery so what we’re doing is much more labour-intensive now, but we’re actually farming smaller and smarter and going back to the way of farming where you’re earning your monthly money, not waiting for big cheques to come in.
 After St. Patrick’s Day we’ll be planting our potatoes and this year we’re going to use farmyard manure instead of chemical fertilizer.
 It’s definitely better for our land and much more sustainable for the soil.
 It’s all hard work, but we are getting huge enjoyment out of it.
 I love growing and my dream is to have a polytunnel here and be constantly coming up with new ideas.
 That’s my thing.

-Update: Fancy tasting some excellent heritage potatoes?
-Maria recently launched a drive through collection service at The Spud Shack, and potatoes are now available via phone and an online ordering service, now available nationwide.
+*Update: *Specialty and heritage potatoes are now available to order online with delivery nationwide.
+Maria recently launched a drive-through collection service at The Spud Shack, and potatoes are now available via phone and an online ordering service.

 You can find Maria’s produce in Avoca Monkstown, Kilmacanogue, Dunboyne and Ballsbridge and in small independently owned greengrocers such as The Village Butcher in Ranelagh, Fruits for U in Naas as well as in Dublin restaurants including Peploes and Bang.